-Gorges State Park is home to the hiking trail to one of our favorite waterfalls in the North Carolina mountains, Rainbow Falls.
-It's also home to rugged river gorges, sheer rock walls and one of the greatest concentrations of rare and unique species in the eastern United States.
-An elevation that rises 2,000 feet in only four miles, combined with rainfall in excess of 80 inches per year, create a temperate rain forest.
+Gorges State Park is the access point to hike to one of our favorite waterfalls, Rainbow Falls, and Turtleback Falls swimming hole.
+It's home to rugged river gorges, sheer rock walls and one of the greatest concentrations of rare and unique species in the eastern United States.
+An elevation that rises 2,000 feet in only four miles, combined with rainfall in excess of 90 inches per year, create a temperate rain forest.
 It's just 55 miles from Asheville, between Brevard and Cashiers.
+There are two access areas to the 7,700-acre park.
+It's one of our top spots to see the Total Solar Eclipse in August 2017.

-The 7,100-square-foot, eco-built visitor center has a lounge equipped with a stone fireplace, interesting exhibits and gift shop.
-A nature center is packed with displays explaining the history and ecological uniqueness of the park.
-Enjoy the large balcony with a view.
+The Grassy Ridge main entrance takes you to the main features.
+The eco-built visitor center has a lounge equipped with a stone fireplace, interesting exhibits and gift shop.
+The nature center is packed with displays explaining the history and ecological uniqueness of the park.
+Enjoy the large balcony with picnic tables and a view.
 And check out eco-friendly features of the building like the 10,000-gallon rain barrel that captures the plentiful rainfall in the park for reuse.
-The center runs on passive solar and closed-loop geothermal heating and cooling system.
-The park is considered “trash free”, visitors are encouraged to carry out their own trash.
+The park is considered “trash free”, so carry out your own trash.

 Hiking & Waterfalls

-The hike to Rainbow Falls and Turtleback Falls is by far the most popular in the park.
+The hike to Rainbow Falls and Turtleback Falls on the Horsepasture River is by far the most popular in the park.
 The three-mile roundtrip hike takes you to the waterfalls located just outside the park in Pisgah National Forest.
-See our Rainbow Falls Guide & Turtleback Falls Guide for hike details, photos and video.
+Also on the river are Hidden Falls and Stairway Falls.

 The 1.5-mile roundtrip Bearwallow Falls Trail takes you to an overlook with a limited view of the Falls.
 Follow blue triangle blazes.